 Today, we have photo printing services offering international shipping because even though it’s a digital world, people like to keep their memories within reach of their hands.

 Two photo printing services are Chatbooks and Shutterfly.
 Which is better?
 The article compares Chatbooks vs. Shutterfly to help you decide.

 What are both?

 Chatbooks is a printing service focusing mainly on photo books.
-It comes with options to upload photos from your computer, social media, or your cloud storage platform to print your favorite photos.
+It has options to upload photos from your computer, social media, or your cloud storage platform to print your favorite photos.

 Shutterfly is much more than Chatbooks.
-It’s a service allowing you to order various products, including photo books, wall arts, gifts, calendars, and more.
+It allows you to order various products, including photo books, wall art, gifts, calendars, and more.
 Unlike Chatbooks, it only supports content from your device.

-Both come with a mobile app to upload and order photos at any time.
+Both come with a mobile app to upload and order photos.

 How do both work?

 Using Chatbooks is relatively easy.
 All you need to do is select a service.
 A box will ask you to connect to your social account or upload photos from the computer.